Master of ceremonies: In music and cultural events

-In hip hop and electronic dance music, MCs are rap artists or performers who perform vocals for their own or other artists' original material.
+In hip-hop and electronic dance music, MCs are rap artists or performers who perform vocals for their own or other artists' original material.
 Genres of electronic dance music where MCs perform include house, drum and bass, UK garage and grime.

-Hip hop
+Hip-hop

-In the late 1970s, the term emcee, MC or M.C. became used for rappers and for their role within hip hop music and culture.
+In the late 1970s, the term emcee, MC or M.C. became used for rappers and for their role within hip-hop and culture.
 Initially, MCs were those who introduced the DJs to the crowd and explained what was taking place during the event.
 Often these events were parties at locations including clubs or outdoor public spaces.
 The term is typically used as a term of distinction, referring to an artist with good performance skills.
 Many rappers have MC in their stage name, such as MC Hammer, MC Lyte, MC Ren, MC Shan, MC Ride, MC Eiht or MC Serch.

 Comedy clubs

 In the context of a comedy club, the role of MC is traditionally filled by a "compère".
 In any comedy show, the compère is the host of the evening's events, but the precise role and responsibilities will vary depending on the country, venue, and style of event.
 The compère is usually a working comedian, and whilst they may incorporate elements of their regular set, the role broadly requires a greater level of improvisation – creating a sense of place and community, interacting with the audience, dealing with any hecklers, and encouraging them to focus on the other acts.
 The compère will normally do longer bits at the start of the show and after any interval, and shorter bits between acts.
 They may also be required to make announcements, such as birthdays, anniversaries, and bar promotions.